eloquent/phony/doc/index.md

 Create a stub of a function in the global namespace, and declare it as a function in another namespace.

+*Stubs created via this function do not forward to the original function by default.
+This differs from stubs created by other methods.*

 *See [Stubbing global functions], [Declaring stubs as functions].*

 <a name="stub.invoke" />